slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Tech companies are becoming «independent nations».

+2021-06-12

+- Expended view on "Facebook is becoming na «independent nation».

 ### Is Sharing Economy a faith?

 2021-06-07